What Do I Need To Know About Going Home After Heart Surgery?

 Infants

-Your baby can take as much formula as he wants unless otherwise instructed.
-He may need extra calories because his heart may be working harder than most babies.
+Your baby can take as much formula as they want unless otherwise instructed.
+Your baby may need extra calories because their heart may be working harder than most babies.
 If your baby needs a high-calorie formula, you will be given a recipe for the formula before going home.
 Limit feeding time to 30 minutes so your baby doesn't become overtired.

-Follow a regular diet unless otherwise instructed.
+Please follow a regular diet unless otherwise instructed.
 Encourage a balanced diet of foods that promote healing: meats, milk, bread products, fruits and vegetables.
-Call your doctor if unable to eat, vomiting or weight loss.
+Call your doctor if your child is unable to eat, is vomiting or has weight loss.

 Activity After Heart Surgery